chungderson/cmu-block-market/README.md

 | **Date Range** | Aug 23 – Dec 18, 2025 |

 *Note: Outliers (>$15/block) excluded from price analysis.*
+*Note 2: Some transactions were for two blocks--this was taken into account.*

 ### Price Statistics
 | Statistic | Value |